RileyDeraes/Responsive-Design/README.md

 Use the checklist below to guide your work today.
 Your final product should be presentable at mobile, tablet and a desktop-width.

-- [ ] Insert a viewport meta tag into the head of the project with these html attributes: content="width=device-width, initial-scale=1"
+- [x] Insert a viewport meta tag into the head of the project with these html attributes: content="width=device-width, initial-scale=1"
-- [ ] Introduce max-width media queries into your project at 800px and 500px
+- [x] Introduce max-width media queries into your project at 800px and 500px
-- [ ] Add accessability features to your webpage
+- [x] Add accessability features to your webpage
+    -- Text size uses rem, not px.
+    -- Images use %, not px.
-- [ ] Design should closely follow the [mobile wireframe](Wireframes/) given for your chosen layout
+- [x] Design should closely follow the [mobile wireframe](Wireframes/) given for your chosen layout -- Chose option 3.

 ### Task 2b: Exit Ticket